gsidsid/ThinkStats2/project1/report1.md

 2. 'attend': How frequently does the respondent attend religious events?
 3. 'age': What is the respondent's age?

-The variables' relationships with conservativity is described in detail below, in order of how insightful I found them.
+The variables' relationships with conservativity is described in detail below, in order of how insightful I found understanding them.

 ### Attendance at religious events